MichelleRobertsBU/Near-Earth-Asteroid-Moon-Comparison-for-Interested-Observers/README.md

 * Run the program in your IDE.
 The program was written in Python 3.10.6 in Visual Studio 2022.
 * Run file NearEarthAsteroid.py
+* Close out of each Plot to continue program.
 * There are 3 relative links: NEO_Earth_Close_Approaches.csv, NEO_Earth_Diameter.csv, and an
 image file, PIA25329_small.jpg